centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 ### Network requirements

-Centreon MAP Server machine must access:
+Centreon MAP (Legacy) Server machine must access:

-- Centreon Central broker, usually on Centreon Central machine, using TCP port 5758
+- Centreon Central broker, usually on Centreon Central machine, using TCP port 5758.
-- Centreon Database, usually on Centreon Central machine, using TCP port 3306
+- Centreon Database, usually on Centreon Central machine, using TCP port 3306.
-- Centreon MAP database, usually on localhost, using TCP port 3306.
+- Centreon MAP (Legacy) database, usually on localhost, using TCP port 3306.

 All the ports above are default values and can be changed if needed.

-- Centreon web central, using HTTP port 80 or HTTPS port 443
+- Centreon web central, using HTTP port 80 or HTTPS port 443.

 Centreon MAP Desktop Client machines must access:

 - Centreon MAP Server, using HTTP port 8080 or 8443 when HTTPS/TLS is enabled
 - Internet with or without proxy.

-Ports 8080 and 8443 are recommanded default values, but other configurations are possible.
+Ports 8080 and 8443 are recommended default values, but other configurations are possible.

 ## Server installation

 ### Centreon web interface

-You must provide to Centreon MAP server a dedicated user **who has access to all resources** through the appropriate [access list groups](../administration/access-control-lists.md).
+You must provide to Centreon MAP (Legacy) server a dedicated user **who has access to all resources** through the appropriate [access list groups](../administration/access-control-lists.md).
 Since the password will be stored in human-readable form in a configuration file, you should not use a Centreon admin user account.

-Provide this user with access to the Centreon web real-time API:
+Provide this user with access to the Centreon web real time API:

 ![image](../assets/graph-views/reach-api.png)